 4.2 Students must have well-groomed hair that is not dyed, highlighted, tinted or chalked.
-No use of hair gel, wax or mousse allowed.

 4.3 Students must not have tattoos or henna on any part of their bodies including any kind of body piercing or any form of makeup products.